kesmarag/grmot/README.md

 Warning : the documentation of the library is still under preparation.

 ## General description
 GRMOT generates simulated seismograms (displacement, velocity, acceleration) using the 3D discrete wavenumber representation method.
 The code runs in parallel.
-The library's core has been written in the Rust programming language and provides a convenient python user interface.
+The library's core is written in the Rust programming language and provides a convenient Python user interface.

 ## Installation
 The library supports the GNU/Linux operating system.